Threat Intelligence

-BlackFile Group: "Living Off the Land" Attacks Escalating
+BlackFile Group's "Living Off the Land" Vishing Attacks

 Forget zero-days.
 BlackFile's latest campaign is a masterclass in social engineering and API abuse, targeting vulnerable retail and hospitality giants.
 This isn't just about stealing credentials; it's about maintaining persistence and exfiltrating vast amounts of data undetected.